t-moe/FluentFlow/README.md

 ## What is fluent flow?

-FluentFlow is a filtering tool for network data.
+FluentFlow is a filtering tool for json objects.
 The rules are written as "javascript functions" or using a fluent API (jquery like).
+The project was started with the intent to filter pdml output produced by wireshark (a network traffic capture & analysis tool).
+But the whole Matcher Core, Fluent API and the Unit tests are completely context free (= not limited to "network data").

 ## Usage